6.6. Natural Language Processing#

 !pip install galactic-ai

-If you want to clean, gain insights, and create embeddings from massive unstructured text datasets, use Galatic.
+To clean, gain insights, and create embeddings from massive unstructured text datasets, use Galatic.

 from galactic import GalacticDataset